Diagnosis and Treatment of Post-Concussive Vision Syndrome

 Dr. Gordon will recommend an individualized treatment program to address your symptoms of post-concussive vision syndrome.
 This may include corrective lenses to address problems with visual acuity or focusing, as well as prism lenses to alleviate eyestrain and/or double vision.

 Additionally, Dr. Gordon may recommend optometric vision therapy.
-Vision therapy is not simply designed to exercise your eye muscles; rather, it involves a series of special vision experiences supervised by a doctor.
-These exercises can retrain your eyes to respond differently to visual stimuli.
+Vision therapy is not simply designed to exercise your eye muscles; rather, it involves a series of special vision experiences.
+These therapies can retrain your eyes to respond differently to visual stimuli.
 For example, you may practice focusing, viewing objects through special prisms or lenses, using special techniques to track an object with your eyes, or responding to visual stimuli with a particular movement to improve eye-body coordination.